Security Research

 ->select('a.created_by_alias, a.modified, a.modified_by, a.attribs AS params')

-Then the Finder content plugin turns article metadata into Smart Search taxonomy metadata.
-In plugins/finder/content/src/Extension/Content.php, it adds an Author taxonomy node like this:
+In the following step, the Finder content plugin turns article metadata into Smart Search taxonomy metadata.
+In Content.php, it adds a taxonomy node below that Author branch like this:

 if (\in_array('author', $taxonomies) && (!empty($item->author) || !empty($item->created_by_alias))) { $item->addTaxonomy('Author', !empty($item->created_by_alias) ? $item->created_by_alias : $item->author, $item->state);}